 About The WHD

-Under the scheme, medium and larger energy suppliers support people who are living in fuel poverty or a fuel poverty risk group.
+Under the scheme, small, medium, and larger energy suppliers support people who are living in fuel poverty or a fuel poverty risk group.
 Some smaller suppliers that are not obligated under WHD also voluntarily participate in part of the scheme.

 The Department for Business, Energy and Industrial Strategy (BEIS) is responsible for WHD policy and legislation.
 Ofgem’s role is to administer certain elements of the scheme.

-The Warm Home Discount (WHD) scheme in England and Wales has three different elements: the Core Group, Broader Group and Industry Initiatives.
-BEIS coordinates the Core Group, while we administer the Broader Group and Industry Initiatives.
+The Warm Home Discount (WHD) scheme in England and Wales has three different elements: the Core Group 1, Core Group 2 and Industry Initiatives.
+BEIS coordinates the Core Groups, while we administer the Industry Initiatives.

-From the 2022/23 scheme year energy suppliers with over 250,000 domestic customers are required to participate in the Core Group and Broader Group elements of the scheme.
+From the 2022/23 scheme year energy suppliers with over 50,000 domestic customers are required to participate in all three elements of the scheme.
 These suppliers are called compulsory suppliers.
-From scheme year 9, energy suppliers with over 200,000 domestic customers are required to participate in the Core Group element of the scheme only.
-These suppliers are known as compulsory small suppliers.
-Voluntary suppliers also only take part in the Core Group.
+From the 2023/24 scheme year energy suppliers with over 1,000 domestic customers are required to participate in all elements of the scheme.
+This reduction will see more eligible customers benefit from the WHD scheme.
+Voluntary suppliers only take part in the Core Group 1 and 2.

-Core Group: a £140 rebate for fuel-poor pensioners
+Core Group 1: a £150 rebate for fuel-poor pensioners

-The Core Group assists less well-off pensioners, through a direct rebate of £140 to their electricity or gas account.
+The Core Group 1 assists less well-off pensioners, through a direct rebate of £150 to their electricity or gas account.
 You are eligible for the rebate if you receive Pension Credit Guarantee Credit.
-The Department for Work and Pensions works with participating suppliers to identify those who receive Pension Credit among their customers.
-Most eligible Core Group customers are identified in this way and automatically receive their rebate.
+The Department for Work and Pensions (DWP) works with participating suppliers to identify those who receive Pension Credit among their customers.
+Most eligible Core Group 1 customers are identified in this way and automatically receive their rebate.

 If you buy your energy from a participating supplier and believe you were eligible for a rebate which you have not received, contact your supplier.

-Broader Group: a £140 rebate to fuel-poor customers
+Core Group 2: a £150 rebate to fuel-poor customers

 Industry Initiatives: indirect help to fuel-poor customers

 Each obligated supplier has a spending obligation on Industry Initiatives.
 The Industry Initiative element of the scheme allows suppliers to help fuel-poor customers through projects that help customers who are fuel poor or at risk of fuel poverty through a variety of activities and third parties.
-Depending on the obligated supplier’s programme and third party provider, it can include benefit entitlement checks, debt assistance, energy advice, smart meter advice and energy efficiency measures provided to low income and vulnerable households.
+Depending on the obligated supplier’s programme and third-party provider, it can include benefit entitlement checks, debt assistance, energy advice, smart meter advice and energy efficiency measures provided to low income and vulnerable households.

-If you think that you might be eligible for support under the scheme, you can find information on how to apply for Warm Home Discount (WHD) at the .gov.uk website, or by contacting your energy supplier.
+If you think that you might be eligible for support under the scheme, you can find information on the Warm Home Discount (WHD) at the gov.uk website, or by contacting your energy supplier.
 This website also lists all participating suppliers.

 There are answers to some common questions on our FAQ pages.

 You can read more about our administration of the scheme in our guidance: Warm Home Discount (WHD) guidance for suppliers.
-Direct any questions on how the Broader Group and Industry Initiative elements operate to Ofgem’s Operational Team at firstname.lastname@example.org.
+Direct any questions on how the Industry Initiative elements operate to Ofgem’s Operational Team at email@example.com.

 Information for suppliers on the price caps that apply to Warm Home Discount customers on standard variable and default tariffs, can be found on our Energy price caps industry page.

-Any questions on the scheme as a whole, and on the Core Group, should be directed to BEIS at email@example.com.
+Any questions on the scheme as a whole, and on the Core Groups, should be directed to BEIS at firstname.lastname@example.org.